jasminakterr/Test-Case-for-Hishabee-Business-App/README.md

 A test summary for manual testing is an essential part of the testing lifecycle.
 It provides a comprehensive overview of the testing process, outcomes, and overall product quality.

 ## Bug Report
 Bug reports is a critical activity in manual testing, as it provides a structured way to document and communicate issues discovered during the testing process.
 The number of bugs discovered in test case writing is concentrated in this section.
-As we already know from the previous section (Test Case Writing), 10 test cases failed. #SL-11,22,23,24,27,28,29,36,68,88 denotes the errors identified.
+As we already know from the previous section (Test Case Writing), `06` test cases `failed`. #SL-03,11,28,30,52,61 denotes the errors identified.
-## Known Issues
-1. **UI Focus Issue:** Fields do not visually highlight when clicked (Sign Up page).
-2. **Input Validation Errors:** Special characters are accepted in name fields.
-3. **CAPTCHA Missing:** CAPTCHA implementation is absent on the Login page.